RetroReversing/retroReversing/categories/misc/Conferences.md

 ## CGDC 1993
 Again hosted in Santa Clara California but this time reaching 900 atendees, the seventh CGDC was becoming incredibly well known within the industry.

+The only talks we knew take place are the following:
+* Designing Fair Puzzles by Bob Bates
+* Legal Trends Affecting Computer Game Development by Alisa Baker
+* Characters  by Katherine Lawrence
+* No Wine Before Its Time? by Michael Crick
+* Realistic Behavior for Animated Characters by David Joiner
+* Supervillains on the Loose Computer Opponents in Champions  by Evan Robinso
+* Writing Games for Microsoft Windows by Neil Kirby

 ## CGDC 1994
 Another hosted in Santa Clara California but this time reaching over the 1 thousand mark with 1250 atendees, it was the eighth CGDC.

+Google Books claims to have the proceesings of the Eighth Annual Computer Game Developers Conference Proceedings but it doesn't seem to be possible to read: [Eighth Annual Computer Game Developers Conference Proceedings: April 23 ... - Google Books](https://books.google.co.uk/books/about/Eighth_Annual_Computer_Game_Developers_C.html?id=YdcTAQAAIAAJ&redir_esc=y)

+All we know is that it contains these sections, but we don't know who presented the sessions or have the full list:
+* Alternative Marketing Methods
+* A Sermon
+* Computer Gaming in Russia
+* Interactive Directing
+* The Interface is the Game
+* Live Action Role Playing
+* Maximizing Windows Graphics Performance
+* Pixel Envy
+* Practical Tips for Protecting Intellectual Property
+* Programming as a Video Game
+* GameTree Search
+* Storybuilding 101
+* the 1994 CGDC Survey
+* Volpe Welty Company Estimates
+* Gaming and Wagering

 ## CGDC 1995
+We don't know anything about this mysterious conference...

 ## CGDC 1996
 This is the year it was sold to Miller Freeman for about 3 million dollars, now being run by a company many developers could feel the change in the conference becoming more corporate [^4].

+Google Books claims to have the proceedings of the 1996 Computer Game Developers Conference in its library but it doesn't seem to be possible to access its contents: [Computer Game Developers' Conference Conference Proceedings: March 30-April ... - Google Books](https://books.google.co.uk/books/about/Computer_Game_Developers_Conference_Conf.html?id=bdgTAQAAIAAJ&redir_esc=y)

+The only talks we know tend to be through book references, here is a list of the known talks:
+* The Quake Graphics Engine by Michael Abrash
+* A Story Wrapped Inside a Puzzle Wrapped Inside an Enigma: Designing Adventure Games by Steve Meretzky

 ---
 ## CGDC 1997 - April 25th-29th